 This is a restoration of a New York sideboard circa 1790-1810 that I have just completed for a client.
 This sideboard had been worked on many times over the years.
 It has had four sets of hardware added from previous work.
 I found evidence that the original was a 2″ brass knob from the imprint left in the wood.
 I ordered the new Sheraton knobs from Ball and Ball.
 The back plate covers two later boring holes but I still had to patch two boring holes on either side from pulls that were added later.
 I made small oval patches and inlayed them to cover the boring holes.
 The sideboard came with two back boards, neither was correct.
-After doing some research into New York sideboards of this period I designed this back board.
-I had some very old mahogany circa 1840 that I worked into the new back board.
+After doing some research into sideboards of this period I found a very similar side board in

 At first the inlay looked very impressive but the more I looked at it something wasn’t quite right.
 I believe that the birds -eye maple ovals , circle and broad line inlay on the case , drawers, and doors was added later.
 Also the broader inlay over the drawers was later.
 The reason for this is because of the poor craftsmanship of the insetting as they were put in.
 In my opinion there are too many gaps and too much filler between the inlay and the mahogany veneer I do believe that the narrower (1/8″) vertical inlay and the cross banding inlay in between the lines are original to the sideboard.
 The vertical line inlay is made up of three layers of holly, walnut, and holly or maple, mahogany, and maple .
 It is very hard to identify the wood in the inlay.

 This is a coffee table made out of walnut that I did for some clients.
 The clients had found the tiles for the top while in Europe.
 They contacted me to design a table for the tiles.
 Their sofa has ball and claw feet and this table was to go in front of it so I suggested we carry that into the coffee table.